 Today, it is clear that there is no noneconomic damages cap in Florida.
 An injured patient is entitled to pursue the full amount of noneconomic damages that may be available.
 The amount awarded depends on the facts of each case and the direct and expert testimony presented.

 Each case requires its own unique calculation of noneconomic damages, which takes into account many variables.
 These relate to the severity of the injury, the intensity and cost of treatment, the length of the recovery period and how long and how severely the injury will impact the victim’s life.
 The evidence used to prove these factors can include testimony from the victim’s doctor, family and social or business associates, as well as opinions of mental health professionals.

 If you have had the misfortune of being injured by a medical provider, it is a good idea to talk to a lawyer as soon as possible.
 Medical malpractice cases often take considerable time to assemble.
 In most cases, your lawsuit must be filed within two years of the date of the injury or of its discovery.

 Largey Law Firm understands the complex nature of medical malpractice cases and how to effectively pursue compensation for injured patients.
-If you would like to speak with one of our lawyers in a free consultation, please call 352-253-0456 or contact us online today.
+If you would like to speak with one of our lawyers in a free consultation, please contact us online today.
 We have offices in Clermont, Tavares and Inverness.